HealthCatalyst/Fabric.Identity.Samples/MvcCore/README.md

 ```

 ## Running the Sample Application
-Once you complete steps above, you can execute the sample by running through Visual Studio debugger and navigating to `http://localhost:5002` or installing the application on your local IIS.
+Once you complete the steps above, you can execute the sample by running through Visual Studio debugger and navigating to `http://localhost:5002` or installing the application on your local IIS.